ingeno/mend-scan-action/README.md

 ## Using the GitHub Action

-The Mend Scan Action can be run as a step in your worflows, for example the `Pull Request Merged` workflow.
+The Mend Scan Action can be run as a step in your workflows, for example the `Pull Request Merged` workflow.
 It requires a few inputs to be set which you can find the list of those defined inputs and their descriptions [here](./action.yml) in the `inputs` section.
 Below is an example of including this action inside of an existing workflow:

 ```yml
 name: Some Workflow